luxonis/depthai-docs-website/source/pages/tutorials/local_convert_openvino.rst

 #.
 Use this model in your script

-You’re on your way!
+You're on your way!
 You can find the `complete code for this tutorial on GitHub. <https://github.com/luxonis/depthai-tutorials/blob/master/2-face-detection-retail/face-detection-retail-0004.py>`__

 .. note::
     You should also check out the :ref:`Use a Pre-trained OpenVINO model` tutorial, where this process is significaly simplified.